-The CONSULTANT will develop construction cost estimates using the Department's Long Range Estimate (LRE) program.
-The CONSULTANT will be responsible for reviewing and updating the cost estimate when scope changes occur, at project milestones, and during the DEPARTMENT's annual Work Program update cycle.
-Construction costs must include traffic management and right of way costs.
+The CONSULTANT will develop quantities for use by the DEPARTMENT in the Department's Long Range Estimate (LRE) program.
+The CONSULTANT will be responsible for reviewing and updating the quantities when scope changes occur, at project milestones, and during the DEPARTMENT's annual Work Program update cycle.
+Construction costs must include traffic management costs.